microsoft/MicroHack/03-Azure/01-03-Infrastructure/08_Migration_Datacenter_Linux/walkthrough/challenge-5/solution.md

 ~~~

 You can also see the same result via the Azure Portal.
-Change to the Azure Traffic Manager profile you've created previousley and look at the endpoints.
+Change to the Azure Traffic Manager profile you've created previously and look at the endpoints.